-Serve as a liaison between nationals and chapter
+Serve as a liaison between national headquarters and chapter

 Mediate group & individual conflicts

-Consistent communication with FSL Staff
+Ensure Consistent communication with OFSL Staff

-Meet with chapter president at least once a month
+Meet with chapter president at least once a month or as needed

 Attend chapter meetings

 Chapter Liaison Program

 Each recognized Fraternity & Sorority will receive a Chapter Liaison from the Office of Fraternity & Sorority Life.
 The liaisons consist of full-time and graduate staff of the office.
 Liaisons will work with chapter leadership from all four Governing Councils to provide guidance, support and leadership development to Chapter Presidents and Leadership.
 Expectations of Chapter Presidents and Chapter Liaison are as follows: